palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 By [Agustin Armendariz](mailto:aarmendariz@gmail.com), [Aaron Williams](mailto:awilliams@cironline.org) and [Ben Welsh](mailto:ben.welsh@gmail.com)

 By now, the melodrama is mundane.
 The government is asked to release an important data set.
 They dither.
 We moan.
 We groan.
 Sometimes we sue, or even (gasp) organize.
 We don't always win, but more and more we do.
 And in the final act the government makes good.
 As we so procaciously demanded, they release the raw data.
-In our more forward-thinking precincts, they may even begin publishing bulk downloads on the Internet for others.
+In our more forward-thinking precincts, they may even begin publishing bulk downloads on the Internet.

 Then what happens?
-You know the story.
-A self-taught newsroom analyst might partner with an ambitious reporter to extract a story.
+You know the script.
+A self-taught newsroom analyst partners with an ambitious reporter to extract a story.
+A bored web developer posts a misleading but beautifully rendered graphic on Tumblr.
+A data vendor with a cryptic name throws another lump into its billowing furnance.

-In the final act, The government makes good and releases important data

-The small victories come first

 ### Outline
 - Define the problem